IBM/unitxt/docs/docs/adding_template.rst

 =====================================

 In this section you learn how to add a Template.
 Templates are the way for unitxt to take your task data and verbalize the task instructions to the model.
-The templates made by the community can be found in the catalog :ref:`templates section <catalog.templates>`.
-And the documentation for the base classes used for templates can be found here: :ref:`Templates Documentation<templates>`
+The templates made by the community can be found in the catalog :ref:`templates section <catalog.templates>`, and the documentation for the base classes used for templates can be found here: :ref:`Templates Documentation<templates>`.

 Unitxt Prompt Structure
 ----------------------------